Ghana-Data-Science-Summit-IndabaX-Ghana/IndabaX25/LLMs for Text Generation & Summarization/README.md

 - Advanced evaluation beyond ROUGE
 - Practical exercises for building custom systems

-## Key Features
+## Key Features <!-- This might be better as Workshop Objectives, and moved up to be the second section just after the Overview -->

-- **Multiple Summarization Approaches**: Compare extractive, abstractive, and hybrid techniques
+- **Multiple Summarization Approaches**: Compare extractive, abstractive, and hybrid techniques <!-- Rephase each of these to highlight expected learning objectives: "You will be able to..." -->
 - **Advanced Control Parameters**: Learn to control summary length, style, and focus
 - **Comprehensive Evaluation**: Go beyond ROUGE with factual consistency and semantic similarity
 - **Multi-Stage Pipelines**: Combine techniques for more effective summarization